willkroboth/ConfigCommands/Plugin Description.md

 Result: InternalIntegerArgument

 Description: Creates a new Integer.
-If a string is passsed in it will attempt to use it as the value.
+If a string is passed in it will attempt to use it as the value.
 If no arguments are given, the Integer will default to 0.

 ### [InternalStringArgument](/src/me/willkroboth/ConfigCommands/InternalArguments/InternalStringArgument.java)